yakir12/dacke-retreat-2025/GLM/presentation.md

 ---

-# Simulation
+# Simulating

 $$y = intercept + slope*x$$

 ![bg right h:100%](media/0.svg)

 <!--
+To best understand Linear models, we'll simulate some data.
+This will allow you to understand how we fit linear models to this kind of data.
-So, let's try to simulate a process and measurements.
-In this simulation we set the values of the parameters.
+So, let's try to simulate a process and our measurements of it.
+In this simulation we set the values of the parameters to some arbitrary values.
 We choose (as before): intercept = 3 slope = 2
 -->
 ---

-# Simulation
+# Simulating

 ```julia
 function process(x)